industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 ![Common Configurator 6](graphics/CommonConfigurator6.png)

-Just select all the tags, and select the acquision cycle and access mode.
+Select all the tags, enter the acquision cycle and access mode.
 Last, click "Import".

 Now, the tags for Energy 1 are imported in the data-source.
 Just click "Deploy" to apply changes: